How to create and configure an additional disk on an instance

 offline disk

-Then right-click it again and this time select Initialise Disk.
+Right-click again and select Initialise Disk.

 offline disk